Uncovered Skin Care Firm & Smooth Advanced Moisturizer

 This ingredient is also referred to as pro-vitamin B5.

-Learn more about PanthenolCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about PanthenolCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.

-Phenoxyethanol is a preservative that has germicide, antimicrobial, and aromatic properties.
+Learn more about CarbomerPhenoxyethanol is a preservative that has germicide, antimicrobial, and aromatic properties.
 Studies show that phenoxyethanol can prevent microbial growth.
 By itself, it has a scent that is similar to that of a rose.

 It's often used in formulations along with Caprylyl Glycol to preserve the shelf life of products.

-Learn more about Hexylene GlycolTriethanolamine is an emulsifier and pH adjuster.
+Learn more about Hexylene GlycolTriethanolamine (TEA) is an emulsifier and pH adjuster.
 It is created using ethylene oxide and ammonia.
 This gives Triethanolamine a nitrogen core and a similar scent to ammonia.

 As an emulsifier, it prevents ingredients from separating and enhances texture by adding volume to a product.